Touring Equipment

 Cargo Trailer

 We spent a lot of time debating: "trailers vs. panniers" and "single vs. double wheel trailers."
 On the pannier debate we reached the conclusion that it would be very difficult to physically locate enough panniers on a tandem recumbent bike to haul the necessary gear for two people on a long trip.
 That led us to trailers.
 The major advantage of two wheeled trailers are their stability.
 However we ended up choosing a single wheel trailer, primarily because I didn't like the width of the two wheeled cargo trailers.
-When riding along many roads, in order to keep the right wheel out of the gravel, you need to stay farther left out toward the traffic than I wanted.
-In the end, we chose a BOB trailer that we purchased online from the Bike Trailer Shop
+On many roads, in order to keep the right wheel out of the gravel, you'd need to ride farther left out toward the traffic than I wanted.
+We chose a BOB trailer that we purchased online from the Bike Trailer Shop

 NOTE: It is recommended that you only put bulky lightweight items in these panniers so as not to alter the proper weight balance of the trailer.
 We use them as the "stuff sacks" for our sleeping bags.
 The heavier gear goes in the main compartment of the trailer.
 I should also say that the soft-sided cooler (on top of the pack) is very lightweight and is usually empty while traveling.
 We take it along so we can stop at a store shortly before arriving at each day's campsite and purchase food items.
 On really hot days it's also nice to be able to carry some ice to add to our water bottles!